My boy can speak Mandarin and is receptive to the language. But his word recognition skill is still lacking. What can I

 The learning of any language must include the understanding and appreciation of the arts and cultural activities.
 Introduce various activities such as Chinese brush painting, Chinese calligraphy, music, dance, drama, art and stories to enable children to learn Chinese in a fun and exciting environment.
 This makes the language meaningful and ties it to a social context.

-See also: Tips for falling in love with Mandarin
+⇒ Related Read: Tips for Falling in Love with Mandarin

 My Kindergartner writes in messy writing all the time and I am worried this habit will stay on as she grows older.
 Should I be concerned?

 Don’t be too concerned.
 Understand that for young children to write neatly takes a lot of effort, especially when their fine motor skills and 3D formation are not fully developed yet.
 Once they get older and these skills develop fully, their writing will get better.

 These questions were answered by Ms Huang Ying, Principal of Chengzhu and Head of Mandarin Programmes.